-Resiliency is having sufficiently robust populations for the species to withstand stochastic events (i.e., events arising from random factors).
+Resiliency is the ability of a species (or DPS) to sustain populations through the natural range of favorable and unfavorable conditions.
 For the foothill yellow-legged frog, we determined that resiliency is a function of metapopulation health and the distribution and connectivity among metapopulations and subpopulations.
-To determine if foothill yellow-legged frog populations were resilient, we first assessed spatial and temporal trends in occupancy and abundance.
+To determine if foothill yellow-legged frog populations are sufficiently resilient, we first assessed spatial and temporal trends in occupancy and abundance.
 We then assessed structural and functional connectivity among occupied areas.
-We also evaluated results from a study that modeled the risk of ≥50 percent decline in occupied stream segments using demographic and environmental information.
+We also evaluated results from a study that modeled the risk of greater than or equal to 50 percent decline in occupied stream segments using demographic and environmental information.
 Finally, we related our results to information from scientific literature, reports, and species experts.
-Table 2 below summarizes the current condition and future conditions of resiliency for each of the foothill vellow-legged frog DPSs.
-In the SSA report and the table below, we split the North Coast DPS into a California and an Oregon analysis unit.
-These two analysis units are later combined for determination of the status of this DPS as a whole.
-The current condition column reflects the current resiliency of the analysis unit.
-The current resiliency of each DPS was characterized as having an intact, reduced, substantially reduced, or extensively reduced condition.
-Under each future scenario, we assessed how the following resiliency measures would change from current condition: (1) Occupancy and abundance, (2) connectivity, (3) modeled risk of population decline, and (4) status of threats.
-Because changes to environmental conditions under the future scenarios were reflected by environmental covariates in the PVA (see Service 2021, section 9.2 (Scenarios); Table 17), we were able to forecast the magnitudes of changes in resiliency by comparing the modeled risk of decline (Rose et al. 2020, entire) under current conditions to modeled risk under the three future scenarios.
+The table below summarizes the current condition and future conditions of resiliency for each of the four foothill yellow-legged frog DPSs.
+The current condition column reflects the current resiliency of the DPS.
+The current resiliency of each of the four DPSs was characterized as having an intact, reduced, substantially reduced, or extensively reduced condition.
+Under each future scenario, we assessed how the following resiliency measures would change from current condition: (1) occupancy and abundance, (2) connectivity, (3) modeled risk of population decline, and (4) status of threats.
+Because changes to environmental conditions under the future scenarios were reflected by environmental covariates in the PVA (see Service 2023, section 9.2 (Scenarios) and table 17), we were able to forecast the magnitudes of changes in resiliency by comparing the modeled risk of decline (Rose et al. 2020, entire) under current conditions to modeled risk under the three future scenarios.
 The lower, mean, and higher change scenario columns represent any changes from each DPS's current resiliency.
 For this analysis, "functional extirpation" is defined as such extensive reduction in condition that extirpation of the entire unit is likely to eventually occur as remnant populations experience normal environmental and demographic fluctuations.
-For additional detail on current and future conditions of the DPSs, see the SSA report (Service 2021, chapters 8 and 9, pp. 122-193).
+For additional details on current and future conditions of the DPSs, see the SSA report (Service 2023, chapters 8 and 9, pp. 127-199).